298: No Such Thing As An Emotional Support Amoeba

 So a quarter of the buildings were bars or brothels.

+There's a massive frat boy kind of drinking culture.
 So the pirates used to dump a massive vat of alcohol on the street and force all passers-by to drink from it.

 And

-this is a sporting thing
+This is a sporting thing.

+They were originally known as the Pittsburgh.
 And I'm going to let you try and read this.

 Oh, God knows.